instructlab/instructlab/README.md

 # How to use `cli`

-First, you will need a properly-formatted **[example dataset](#TODO)** to tune the model with.
-Once you have that, using the Labrador 🐶 method involves a number of steps, supported by various
+First, you will need a properly-formatted **[example dataset](https://github.com/open-labrador/taxonomy)** to tune the model with.
+Once you have that, using the Labrador 🐶 method involves a number of steps, supported by various commands:
-commands:

 ## 🏗️ 1.
 Initial setup
 - Initialize a local environment to use Labrador 🐶 via the **init**
 command:

   `python -m cli init`

+  🚧 **Under construction:** This command isn´t ready yet! 😅 In the meanwhile, you can use [this jupyter notebook hosted on Google Colab](https://colab.research.google.com/drive/1qQr7X9Js6RTuXV12mRJtDHZU-bk4WgSU?usp=sharing) as a training environment.

 - Download the model to train using the **download** command:

   `python -m cli download {URL to gguf-format model}`

-  🚧 **Under construction:** This command isn´t ready yet! 😅 Pop over to our [model download guide](#TODO) for a set of instructions on how to do this manually.
+  🚧 **Under construction:** This command isn´t ready yet! 😅 Pop over to our [model download guide](https://github.com/open-labrador/cli/releases/tag/v0.0.0) for a set of instructions on how to do this manually; you can also run the command to receive instructions.

 ## 🧑‍🏫 2.
 Model training
 - Generate a synthetic dataset to enhance your example data set using the